 Franchising in New Zealand continues to perform strongly with plenty more to come, according to the 2003 Survey of Franchising

-The latest Survey of Franchising shows that franchising has continued to grow strongly over the past 12 months, although franchisors in many sectors report some difficulty in finding suitably-qualified franchisees.
+The 2003 Survey of Franchising shows that franchising has continued to grow strongly over the past 12 months, although franchisors in many sectors report some difficulty in finding suitably-qualified franchisees.
 The greatest percentage increases in franchisee numbers have come from the South Island.

 The Survey, organised by the Franchise Association and sponsored by The National Bank, was carried out electronically.
 Research company Colmar Brunton contacted all known franchisors and invited them to complete an on-line questionnaire.
 120 franchisors responded, with 88 completing a more detailed survey which sought additional information on attitudes and prospects.

 ‘The Survey shows that franchising in New Zealand is continuing to grow strongly,’ says Simon Lord, Chairman of the Franchise Association.
 ‘In the last year, franchisors have enjoyed continuing growth and franchisees increasing sales.
 The total number of franchised units among our respondents increased by 24% from 2002 to 2003.
 That speaks volumes for the strength of the sector and the success of franchising as a way of doing business.’

 Viv Vesty, Senior Manager Franchising for The National Bank, agrees.
 ‘Enquiries from people looking to buy a franchise have never been higher and the variety of businesses we see now using a franchise model has expanded beyond the traditional retail store.
 The National Bank is pleased to sponsor the Survey once again.